openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 - Given the range of operators which must implement support for change management, inconsistent behavior or reporting may make it difficult for users to navigate different profiles.
-  - Mitigation: A shared library should be created and vendored for RRULE/exclude/next window calculations/metrics.
 - Users familiar with the fully self-managed nature of OpenShift are confused by the lack of material changes be initiated when change management constraints are active.
    - Mitigation: The introduction of change management will not change the behavior of existing clusters.